 Any enquiries can be addressed to the Training Coordinator, Mike Godrich, by email to email@example.com or by phone on Mob 0402 231 621.

-At the completion of training in mid-May, trainee guides are required to undertake two supported tours with an experienced guide followed by two assessment tours.
+At the completion of training in mid-May, trainee guides are required to undertake three supported tours with an experienced guide followed by three assessment tours.
 It is an expectation that these supported tours and assessments will be completed by the third week of July in preparation for graduating as a Rottnest Voluntary Guide at the Awards and Graduation Evening which will be held on Tuesday 27 July 2021.

 Trainee guides must attend the two training weekends on Rottnest, Friday evening 12 February to 4:30pm Sunday 14 February inclusive, and Friday evening 26 March to 4:30pm Sunday 28 March inclusive as well as successfully completing all assessments as set by the Training Coordinator, prior to being considered for recommendation as a guide.